Hawaiian Airlines ‘A Quiet Achiever’ Despite Poor Ranking From WalletHub

 Tim Manson, the above-mentioned firm’s director of design, said in a talk at the Sixth Annual Passenger Experience Conference in Hamburg, Germany that “collaborating closely with the team at Hawaiian, we crafted a cabin interior that draws inspiration from Hawaii’s rich past and contemporary present.
 Symbolism from Hawaii’s story is woven throughout the cabin interiors, subtly immersing guests in an environment that brings an elevated authentic premium leisure experience.”

-The airline is due to receive 18 in total of new A321neo aircraft for the next three years.
+The airline is due to receive 18 new A321neo aircrafts for the next three years.
 The plane has 189 seats with 16 first-class, 45 for Extra Comfort, and 128 for Economy Class.

 With regards to the growth seen in 2016, the CEO of Hawaiian Airlines, Mark Dunkerley, during an interview with CNBC as part of the celebration of the fourth year anniversary of the Honolulu – Auckland service, has expressed his thoughts on the airline’s growing achievements.